The Power of Gratitude

 Simple doesn’t mean easy

 Gratitude comes hand in hand with humility, recognizing that things outside of ourselves are offering and providing positive pieces of our lives.
 It requires us to recognize that we are not in full control of what happens around and to us, and that we are influenced by things outside of ourselves - which can be tough to accept for those of us who like to feel like we’re in charge.
 It can also be difficult to find gratitude if we’re having a particularly tough time.
 It can feel like we’re grasping at straws, or that whatever we come up with is superficial and for the sake of it.
-While gratitude journaling is most effective when you start with a motivation to improve your life, even without that motivation, try to think outside the box to find something, anything, that you can say “thank you” for.
+But still, try to think outside the box to find something, anything, that you can say “thank you” for.
 If you can find just one thing each day, your practice will grow, and you’ll start finding more and more opportunities for gratitude.

 Being grateful together